Dv04/aixavier/docs/next_steps.md

 - **Security**: OAuth/OIDC proxy in front of UI, short‑lived JWTs, mTLS for events REST when used over WAN; secret scanning in CI.

 ### P2 — UX & docs
-- **UI**: Add ROI editor, live camera mosaic, rulepack toggles, and event browser.
+- **UI**: FastAPI endpoints for ROI editor, event browser, and toggles are now scaffolded (`src/aixavier/ui/`).
+Mount the router in your app or use the Compose service.
+Next: add frontend components and integrate with event pipeline.
 - **Docs**: Flesh out `docs/SETUP.md`, `PRIVACY.md`, and `TROUBLESHOOT.md` with concrete JetPack/DeepStream versions and gotchas, and keep `docs/IMPLEMENTATION_STATUS.md`/`assets/usecases/catalog.yaml` in sync when the spreadsheet changes.
 - **README**: Replace the placeholder sections (auto blocks) after the maintainer agent writes first real tables.